 After the eighth week of classes, withdrawals are permitted only in extenuating circumstances such as illness.
 All such withdrawal requests and grades must have the approval of the Academic Standing Committee.
 Requests based on loss of interest or desire to improve one's gradepoint average are not approved.
-Students claiming extenuating circumstances should begin by consulting the Associate Dean of the College or one of the Deans of Students.
-Students need to submit a written explanation along with the withdrawal request to the Associate Dean of the College.
+Students claiming extenuating circumstances should begin by consulting the Associate Dean of the College.
+Students must submit a written explanation along with the withdrawal request to the Associate Dean of the College.
 Claims of extenuating circumstances result in a W only with the approval of the Academic Standing Committee.
 In the event that a student requests permission to withdraw after the deadline and bases the request on health reasons, the Committee will require written verification of illness from a health professional.
 This should be submitted in a timely way and should show that the professional writing the letter worked with the student during the time the student was ill.